can-lehmann/owlkettle/docs/internals.md

 If you want this section to be updated when the input from the parent-widget changes, you may want to look into `property` hooks.

 #### ConnectEvents/DisconnectEvents Hook
 The `connectEvents` hook runs during the build-phase as well as during every update-phase after the `disconnectEvents` hook.
 The `disconnectEvents` hook meanwhile only runs during the update phase.
+It should be noted that triggering an event also causes an update phase to run.

 These hooks are only relevant for renderables, as their task is to attach/detach event-listeners stored in `WidgetState` to/from the underlying GTK-widget.